darrturner5/Thermal-Tracking-Experiment/progress.md

 PID Works really well too.
-Everything is limited by the mechanical structure of the servos
+Everything is limited by the mechanical structure of the servos.

+# 3/28/26

+- Today I am working on building a proper filter for the MLX90640.
+I already put in the full PID controller.
+This filter would make for better and more accurate trials regarding all the different types of controllers.
+I kept getting scalar divide errors trying to implement it in.
+I had no clue where to even begin but I pinpointed it to either be around when I normalized the image, and the centroid detection because thats where this filter is applied to.

+It worked fine when I did:

+          threshold = np.mean(filtered)
+          region = data > threshold

+This broke when I set the threshold to 100.

+          masked_data = np.where(region, data, 0).astype(np.float32)